Last updated on January 2nd, 2022 at 07:38 pm

-The original Till Eulenspiegel was allegedly born in in the Saxony town of Brusnswick, Northern Germany around the year 1300.
-Unfortunately, there is no birth record to verify this.
+Legend claims that the original Till Eulenspiegel was born in in the Saxony town of Brusnswick, Northern Germany around the year 1300.
+Unfortunately, there are no records to verify the birth.
 Just a single record of a “Widow Eulenspiegel” in the area many years later.

 The Merry Adventures

 Answers are scarce.
-Beyond a chapbook, published around 1510-1515, which chronicles 96 of the Eulenspiegel’s adventures, and the legends handed down through the ages, all we really have is a rumored grave site, a possible widow, and of course many statues, as proof of Till Eulenspiegel existence.
+Beyond a chapbook, published around 1510-1515, which chronicles 96 of the Eulenspiegel’s adventures that became legends handed down through the ages, all we really have is a rumored grave site, a possible widow, and of course, many statues, as proof of Till Eulenspiegel existence.

 Owl and the Mirror